richibrics/IoTuring/README.md

 | Volume             | control audio volume                                                        | ![mac](https://raw.githubusercontent.com/richibrics/IoTuring/main/docs/images/mac.png) ![linux](https://raw.githubusercontent.com/richibrics/IoTuring/main/docs/images/linux.png)                                                             |

-\* To use the features from Power entity on Linux and macOS you need to give permissions to your user to shutdown and reboot without sudo password.
+\* To use the features from Power entity on macOS and on some Linux distros you need to give permissions to your user to shutdown and reboot without sudo password.
 You can easily do that by using the following terminal command:

 ```shell